Hits! The Videos

-Hits! the Videos is a DVD released by British synthpop duo Erasure as a companion to their greatest hits album Hits - the Very Best of Erasure.
+Hits!
+The Videos is a DVD released by English synth-pop duo Erasure as a companion to their greatest hits album Hits!
+The Very Best of Erasure.
 The double-disc set was released by Mute Records in 2003 and contained all music video clips from the band from their inception in 1985 up to 2003.
 Also included are several live and television performances, alternate videos and promotional documentaries and interviews with Vince Clarke and Andy Bell during the course of their career.